2014 HSC Rules and Procedures guide

 The Board of Studies publishes a range of materials based on the HSC examinations that includes samples of students' work.
 These publications are made available in printed or electronic form and are published solely for educational purposes - that is, to enhance teachers' and students' understanding of the standards required in the HSC examinations.

 The Technical Committee on Scaling calculates your Australian Tertiary Admission Rank (ATAR) on behalf of the Universities Admissions Centre (UAC).
-The Board of Studies will provide the personal details and results of all NSW HSC students to the Technical Committee on Scaling, UAC and TAFE NSW.
+The Board of Studies will provide the personal details and results, including Year 10 and Year 11 grades, of all NSW HSC students to the Technical Committee on Scaling, UAC and TAFE NSW among other organisations.
 This information may also be made available to the NSW Department of Education and Communities (DEC) for research and survey purposes.
 In addition, your school or TAFE college and, where applicable, your school system (for example, the DEC or the Catholic Education Commission) can access information regarding your results.

 8.3 Merit lists, prizes, etc